 Eating Sardines During Pregnancy – Is It Safe?

-Sardines and pregnancy might go hand In hand.
-They are nutrient-dense, including protein and omega-3 fatty acids.
+When maintaining a healthy diet during pregnancy, expecting mothers often seek clarity on what foods are safe to consume.
+Is consuming sardine fish good for pregnancy?
+Sardines, known for their rich nutritional profile, offer potential health benefits for both mother and baby.
+They are nutrient-dense, including protein and omega-3 fatty acids (3).
 Additionally, they contain less mercury than bigger species of fish.
 While scientific data supports the health advantages of fish consumption, certain hazards are associated with particular fish varieties.
 Sardines, in particular, are advantageous during pregnancy.
+This article explores the safety of consuming sardines while pregnant, delving into the benefits and risks to help expectant mothers make informed dietary choices.

 Sardines are safe to consume during pregnancy since they contain very little to no mercury, making them an exceedingly safe and delectable source of nutrition for the baby.
-To ensure their safety, pregnant women are advised to consume no more than 12 ounces of seafood every week.
+Pregnant women are advised to consume no more than 12 ounces of seafood every week to ensure their safety.
 The American Pregnancy Association does not encourage eating raw seafood during pregnancy due to the risk of being exposed to various illnesses.
 Sardines are safe to consume up to three times a week during pregnancy.
 Pregnant women should avoid raw or undercooked sardines since all raw fish sources risk germs and foodborne diseases.
 Indeed, most healthcare practitioners and groups dedicated to natural healthcare would concur with this advice.

 Can Sardines Be a Healthy Choice for Pregnant Women?

 Sardine fish is a highly nutritious option if you are expecting a child!
-Sardines, like other fish, are a wonderful source of omega-3 fatty acids, which are essential for good health.
+Like other fish, Sardines are an excellent source of omega-3 fatty acids, essential for good health (2).
 According to the FDA recommendations, pregnant and lactating women must take 2-3 servings (8-12 ounces) of low-mercy fish each week, which indicates that sardines are safe to eat during pregnancy and lactation.
-An 8-ounce meal of sardines provides 2 grams of omega-3 fatty acids, which are beneficial for both you and your baby’s brain and heart health.
-Omega-3 fatty acids are also believed to help in decreasing incidences of preterm delivery.
+An 8-ounce meal of sardines provides 2 grams of omega-3 fatty acids, which are beneficial for your and your baby’s brain and heart health.
+Omega-3 fatty acids are also believed to help decrease incidences of preterm delivery.

 Do Sardines Have High Mercury?

-Pregnant or nursing women are advised to consume between 8 and 12 ounces of seafood each week.
-Because of their low mercury level, sardines are considered one of the finest alternatives for seafood consumption.
-The presence of trace levels of mercury in almost all fish results from environmental pollution.
-However, predator species such as sharks, tuna, and swordfish have greater levels of mercury than sardines because they graze on plankton instead of other fish.
+Pregnant or nursing women are advised to consume between 8 and 12 ounces of seafood weekly (4).
+Because of their low mercury level, sardines are considered one of the finest alternatives for seafood consumption (7).
+Trace levels of mercury in almost all fish result from environmental pollution.
+However, predator species such as sharks, tuna, and swordfish have greater mercury levels than sardines because they graze on plankton instead of other fish.
 Smaller fish graze on plants and microorganisms, thus having lower mercury levels than their larger counterparts.

 Benefits of Eating Sardines in Pregnancy

-Here are some of the benefits of consuming sardines during pregnancy:
+Here are some of the benefits of sardines during pregnancy:

-- Vitamin D and calcium work together to stimulate new tissue production (mostly bone).
+- Vitamin D and calcium work together to stimulate new tissue production (primarily bone) (8).

-- Vitamin B12 helps promote the growth of new cells that help develop tissues and organs in the body.
+- Vitamin B12 helps promote the growth of new cells that help develop tissues and organs.

 How to Consume Sardines While Pregnant?

-We’ve proved that sardines are safe and healthful to consume while pregnant, but how you should consume them throughout pregnancy remains an oft-asked question.
+We’ve proved that sardines are safe and healthful to consume while pregnant, but the question of how to consume them throughout pregnancy remains an oft-quoted one.

 1. On Crackers